sdkn104/misc/Comp/Dify/Dify.md

 * Since commercial use of Docker Desktop in larger enterprises requires a paid subscription.
 * so, we use Docker Engine instead.

-1. install docker engine
+1. Install docker engine
     - follow "Install using the apt repository" in https://docs.docker.com/engine/install/ubuntu/
-    - if failed 'sudo docker run hello-world',
+    - if failed at `sudo docker run hello-world`, i.e., `docker pull` failed,
       ```bash
       sudo vi /etc/systemd/system/docker.service.d/override.conf  # add the followings
             [Service]